Jack turned four today. As usual, God used an everyday parenting moment to teach me something.

 23. We bought extra tokens at the giraffe exhibit.
 Jack got to use one to feed the giraffes, and then he helped me pick out other kids to give the rest to.
 I was surprised how my shy little boy was so eager to help give away the tokens to kids he didn't know!

+This has nothing to do with acts of kindness.
 It's just my crazy little family on the log ride on my birthday.
-Love them!
+Love them! |

 24. When Jack and I were waiting in line at the bathroom to change into his swimsuit (for the next act of kindness!), a mom and little girl were in line behind us, and I could tell the little girl REALLY had to pee.
 So we let them go in front of us in line.